+The formatting of this table makes it very hard to read.
+Your descriptive statistics should be displayed more orderly to facilitate analysis by the reader.
+You should also give the number of observations in each grouping that you have, or at least talk about the number of descriptions that you are drawing your conclusions from in the description below.

 The mean ages for each group of serum LDL (thresholds defined by the Mayo Clinic as pertaining to risk levels of coronary heart disease) are similar, with similar min-max ranges.
-However, the percent of male subjects within each serum LDL stratification decreases as serum LDL increases.
-Therefore, sex appears to be independently associated with the outcome, but not with the predictor of interest, and acting outside the pathway of interest, so it may introduce confounding to the association between serum LDL and age.
+However, the percent of male subjects within each serum LDL stratification decreases as serum LDL increases by how much?
+You should quantify what you are observing..
+Therefore, sex appears to be independently associated with the outcome, but not with the predictor of interest, and acting outside the pathway of interest, so it may introduce confounding to the association between serum LDL and age Is there actually an association between LDL and age?
+There’s no strong evidence for one.
+If a factor is associated with the outcome but not with the predictor of interest, then it cannot be a confounder.
+Rather it would be a precision variable.
+2/5

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.